QAByJavedAnsari/pytestify/README.md

 ## Installation

-To use `pytestify`, you need to have Python 3.12 or higher installed.
+To use `pytestifypro`, you need to have Python 3.12 or higher installed.
 You can set up the environment and install dependencies using `Poetry`.

 1. **Clone the Repository**:
    ```bash